 Robert L. Blank

 Rob Blank is a Board Certified Civil Trial Lawyer concentrating his practice in the defense of product liability and casualty cases.
-Rob defends automobile manufacturers, industrial equipment manufacturers, power tool manufacturers and beverage companies against claims of alleged product defect resulting in catastrophic injury and/or wrongful death.
+Rob defends automobile manufacturers, industrial equipment manufacturers, power tool manufacturers, commercial food equipment manufacturers and beverage companies against claims of alleged product defect resulting in catastrophic injury and/or wrongful death.
 He also defends theme parks, water parks, trucking companies, beverage companies, retailers and other businesses against various tort claims.

 Rob is the Administrative Partner of the Tampa office.
 He was selected as an “Attorney to Watch” in 2012 by Attorney at Law Magazine, and is recognized consistently in Florida Super Lawyers, Florida Legal Elite and Best Lawyers in America in the area of personal injury defense.